The Coolest Way to Tour Yellowstone

 “Yellowstone loved to brag that they had a bus for every day of the year,” says Leslie Quinn, an interpretive specialist for Yellowstone National Park Lodges, the park’s primary concessionaire.
 “Yellowstone had the second largest bus fleet in the country in the mid-20s, second only to Greyhound.”

-As more visitors arrived in private vehicles and explored the park on their own power, the yellow tour buses were gradually sold off.
+As more visitors arrived in private vehicles and explored the park on their own power, the Yellowstone tour buses were gradually sold off.
 But in 2002, Xanterra purchased eight of the vehicles from the Skagway Streetcar Co., which had used them for touring the historic Alaska mining town.
-In 2006, the vehicles were refurbished to meet modern safety and mechanical standards andin 2007, Xanterra returned the buses to service in the park.
+In 2006, the vehicles were refurbished to meet modern safety and mechanical standards and in 2007, Xanterra returned the buses to service in the park.
 They also added basic amenities like heaters.
 The bodies sit on 2007 Ford E450 van frames and motors, but the exteriors of the 13-passenger vehicles maintain their original appearance.

 The Skagway Motor Co. had acquired these historic buses from around the country, where they’d served various duties.
 Each of the eight Yellowstone vehicles has a nickname related to its past life.
 Look for the name posted on the right-hand side above the windshield.
 For instance, there are “Big Rocky” and “Little Rocky,” named for their stints in Rocky Mountain National Park.
 “Monty” once belonged to a collector from Vermont.
-And “Hollywood” appeared in an episode of M*A*S*H and in the movie Big Trouble in Little China, Quinn says.
+And “Hollywood” appeared in an episode of M*A*S*H and the movie Big Trouble in Little China, Quinn says.

 But wherever they roam, Yellowstone’s historic yellow buses are certain to cause a stir among onlookers.